Roxaleen/podpicker/README.md

 The playlist builder and player can be accessed with or without an account.

 Logged-in users benefit from greater customization and history features.
-This includes the ability to review previous playlists, bookmark favorite podcast episodes, and block or follow specific podcast series.
+This includes the ability to review previously created playlists, bookmark favorite podcast episodes, and block or follow specific podcast series.

 ## Playlist Builder Algorithm